mytestbed/omf_slice_authority/README.md

 At this stage the best course of action is to clone the repository

     git clone https://github.com/mytestbed/omf_slice_service.git
-    cd omf_job_service
+    cd omf_slice_service

-This service requires 'ruby1.9.3' provided by RVM.
-If you don't have one in this account, install it with:
+This service requires 'ruby1.9.3'.
+If you don't have one in this account, install it through rvm:

     curl -sSL https://get.rvm.io | bash -s stable --ruby=1.9.3